-From the classical theory (comp. \cite{dugundji} for the non-equivariant case, \cite{lewis} for short explanation how to pass to the equivariant one) we get that the map for a $G$-CW complex $X$ is a closed $G$-cofibration; nevertheless the case of and a question if it is a $G\times G$ cofibration is much more complicated and we do not know the answer for a general Lie group $G$.
+From the classical theory (cf. \cite{dugundji} for the non-equivariant case, \cite{lewis} for short explanation how to pass to the equivariant one) we get that for a $G$-CW complex $X$ the map

+is a closed $G$-cofibration.
+Nevertheless the case of and a question if it is a $G\times G$-cofibration is much more complicated.
+We do not know the answer for a general compact Lie group $G$.
 Here we will prove it for a finite $G$.

 \begin{cor} From the theorem \ref{thm1}, lemma \ref{lmm1} and the remark above we get that

 In particular for the classical topological complexity we get that